gonanmusic/TRX_GAZFEE/README.md

 - Python 3.12 (Doesn't work with Python 3.13)
 - Latest version of HomeBrew (For Macos)
 - Latest version of Tronpy Library

-HOW TO INSTALL Python :
+HOW TO INSTALL PYTHON :
-Open your terminal on your computer on your Text Editor like VS code.
+- Open your terminal on your computer on your Text Editor like VS code.
-Install Python package with these commande line.
+- Install Python package with these commande line.

 On Windows :
 - Download the latest Python installer from python.org.